visionify/visionai/docs/scenarios/missing-fire-extinguisher.md

 - Type of fire extinguisher that is missing

-## Configuration
+## Camera Configuration

-It is recommended to set up camera in ceiling view to detect missing fire extinguisher event.
+Recommended to set up camera in ceiling view to detect missing fire extinguisher event.
 Cameras can see an area, mark areas where a fire extinguisher should be present.
 Any time it is removed or used or not seen, we will generate this event.

+### Camera Placement

+- Install cameras near areas where fire extinguishers are supposed to be located, such as hallways, stairwells, and mechanical rooms.
+- Place cameras in areas with good lighting to capture surface details.

+### Camera Height

+- Cameras should be installed at a height of 7-8 feet above the floor level.

+- Place the camera 10-12 feet from the focal point.

+### Camera Angle Mounting Ranges

+- Place the camera at a level angle to capture footage of the fire extinguisher and surrounding area.

+Find more details about camera placement [here](../overview/cameras.md).

 ## Model Details